10 best expense management software tools for HR and finance teams

 Best for: Startups and high-growth firms

-Brex is a finance platform that combines corporate cards, expense management, bill pay, and travel in a single system, with coverage in 120+ countries.Brex – Home It’s designed for startups and fast-growing companies that want to centralize spend, tighten controls, and manage global expenses without stitching together multiple tools.
+Brex is a finance platform that combines corporate cards, business expense management, bill pay, and travel in a single system, with coverage in 120+ countries.Brex – Home It’s designed for startups and fast-growing companies that want to centralize spend, tighten controls, and manage global expenses without stitching together multiple tools.

 Brex’s target focus is global, multi-currency spend: It offers unlimited global cards accepted in 210+ countries and territories, plus local currency cards and billing in 50+ countries.Brex – Global